tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 verify and reject the other image.
 Therefore, I also defined a weighted quadratic growth curve feature that measured how u-shaped the curves were.
-Such curves would reflect a child temporarily decreasing looks to the familiar image as a confirmatory looking behaviors.
-The u-shaped curve features were not reliably related to any child-level factors, outside of neglibly small effect of expressive vocabulary at age 5.
+Such curves would reflect a child temporarily decreasing looks to the familiar image as a confirmatory looking behavior.
+The u-shaped curve features were not reliably related to any child-level factors, outside of negligibly small effect of expressive vocabulary at age 5.

 Children demonstrated different looking behaviors based on their initial fixation location.
 For unfamiliar-initial trials, the growth curves show